If we’re being honest, all of the wedding day images are important but the real favorites are almost always from my time with the Bride and Groom!

 To determine exactly how much time we need for this portrait session, we will need to talk about the timing of the day.

 I’d love to hear more about your vision for this part of your wedding day.
 Do you want to see each other early in the day, spending a few hours traveling around the city to different locations?
 Do you want to wait until the ceremony and have ten minutes together outside the church for portraits?
-Either way you choose, I’ll help you craft a timeline to maximize our time together while honoring your wishes in terms of the flow of the day.
+Either way you choose, I’ll help you craft a timeline to maximize our time together while honouring your wishes in terms of the flow of the day.

 When should we expect this portrait session to occur on our wedding day?